Diary of a Network Geek

 Guerrilla Blog Marketing

-Filed under: Criticism, Marginalia, and Notes,Fun,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 3:24 pm for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Fun,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Sheep which is mid-afternoon or 3:24 pm for you boring, normal people.

 I’ve been doing some guerrilla blog marketing lately.